BaddMann/docs/zentral-docker-tutorial_5.md

 ## Episode 5 - Enroll a OSX device in Terminal from the command line
 Of course Zentral needs osquery client to enroll and connect with, this is what we're going to do now.

-For Production you will use a LaunchDaemon on all your devices starting osqueryd, but for this tutorial we're fine with a `--verbose`session in Terminal.
+For Production you will use a LaunchDaemon on all your devices starting osqueryd.
+For this tutorial we're fine running a `--verbose`session in Terminal.

 1.)
-Check if your clients can resolve the Docker hostm, so they will automatically resolve Zentral.
+Important: Check if your clients can resolve the Docker hostm, so they will automatically resolve Zentral.
 If this is **not** the case in your environment then you can edit your `/etc/hosts` file on your mac clients to connect with Zentral.

 ```bash
 ##